||Little more than an Arizona desert frontier settlement just a century ago,

 this area you will find the bulk of the city's gay bars, plus such

-retail stores as Obelisk Books (a well-stocked lesbian-gay bookstore)
+retail stores as Obelisk Books which is a very well-stocked lesbian-gay bookstore.

 Many a diva whiles away her Saturday afternoon at the Biltmore Fashion,